“Knowing is not enough, we must apply. Willing is not enough, we must do.” – Bruce Lee

 Whereas in the East, struggle is seen as an opportunity, something to be expected in the learning process and something that is a sign of being willing to apply effort, having a strong character, determination and persistence.
 In this way, struggle has a positive emotional response based on Eastern cultural behaviour.
 If the student sees struggle as a sign of strength, they are more likely to continue and complete the learning process.

-Thinking further onwards, if there isn’t struggle in the learning process, when things in life come easy, where is the desire to start or even continue?
+Thinking further, if there isn’t struggle in the learning process, when things in life come easy, where is the desire to start or even continue?
 Where is the reward for no effort made?
+If everyone was perfect at everything in a short frame of time, what would be the point?

 Tai Chi and Qigong

-So let’s relate this to our training and practice.
 With the knowledge that Tai Chi is a complex practice that takes years to learn, explore and progress.
-With the understanding that success only comes from the desire and ability to apply effort to your training.
-Knowing that skill in Tai Chi and Qigong does not come to us as a gift, how can you make struggle productive?
-See struggle as the gift.
+With the understanding that progression only comes from the desire and ability to apply effort to your training.
+Knowing that skill in Tai Chi and Qigong does not come to us as a gift, how can you make struggle in the learning process more productive?
+Reframe your mindset to see struggle as a gift.

 Return from Struggle is Opportunity to the homepage